GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

         return el;
     }
     ```

     > **NOTE:** For simplicity purposes the Web Chat control with the user conversation and the search results are displayed on the same page.
 However, ideally these should be two separate things.
 The supervisor web site should display the list of the conversations in progress so an agent can monitor one and send the article recommendations.

-## Task 3: Update your Bot to Send `event` Activities

-## Task 3: Update your Bot to Send and Receive `event` Messages
+## Task 3: Update your Bot to Send and Receive `event` Activities

 In this task, you will add the ability to send and receive `event` messages to your bot.

 1. Open the **app.js** in the root folder.
-Add the following `require` statement in the require section.
+Add the following `require` statement.

     ``` javascript
     const path = require('path');
     ```

-1. Adobe the `var bot = new builder.UniversalBot(...);`, add the following code which tells _Restify_ to serve the `web-ui/default.htm` file as the default web page.
+1. Above the `var bot = new builder.UniversalBot(...);`, add the following code which tells _Restify_ to serve the `web-ui/default.htm` file as the default web page.

     ``` javascript
     server.get(/\/?.*/, restify.serveStatic({